x

 Sierra History

-Recent names of topographic features represent the character of our interaction with the terrain.
+Recent names of topographic features represent the character of our Western interaction with the terrain.

 Silver Creek, Noble Creek, Silver Peak, and the Silver Trailhead all hearken back to the great Silver Boom of the late 1850s that followed on the coattails of the Gold Rush.